TomMunoz3772/electroacPy/docs/01-introduction.md

 # Introduction
 The main idea behind this project is to provide an easy-to-use toolbox to solve simple acoustic studies using Python --- with focus on loudspeaker radiation.
 It uses a mix of lumped-element-modeling (LEM) for drivers and boundary-element method (BEM) for interior and exterior acoustical radiation.
-This handbook provides multiple examples on how to simulate loudspeaker systems, which should go through most aspects of the toolbox.
-The first part shows how the front-end works: defining a lumped-element network, simulate LEM drivers and enclosures interaction, setting-up exterior and interior radiation studies; the second part dives into the back-end of the toolbox and how studies can be made bypassing the toolbox’s front-end.
+This handbook provides examples on how to simulate loudspeaker systems, which should go through most aspects of the toolbox.
+The first part shows how the front-end works: defining a lumped-element network, simulate the interaction between loudspeaker drivers and enclosures, setting-up exterior and interior radiation studies; the second part dives into the back-end of the toolbox and how studies can be made bypassing the main **loudspeakerSystem** class.
 The BEM wrapper is implemented using [bempp-cl](https://bempp.com/) which is installed alongside ElectroacPy.
 BEM simulations wouldn’t have been possible without the contributors of the bempp-cl project.

+You'll find the GitHub repo [here](https://github.com/TchoumTchoum/electroacPy).

 ## Installation
-#### Before Starting
+### Before Starting

 - The following steps have been verified on **Windows** and **Linux** for Python versions 3.9 to 3.11.
 For **macOS**, only version 3.9 has been tested.
 However, in theory, any version of Python should work as long as all dependencies are available.
 - You may want to try out different Python versions by creating multiple Conda environments (see **Step 1**).

-#### Setting Up Python with Conda
+### Setting Up Python with Conda

 The recommended installation method uses the **Conda** package manager for Python.
 You can install Conda through one of the following options: